 - 1. Each Concentration has specific requirements for all clinical settings.
 Clinical sites are assigned or reviewed to ensure quality learning experiences and to meet eligibility requirements for certification. - a.
 Clinical placement may be done solely by faculty within each Concentration or on the recommendation of the student. - b.
 Students living outside the Memphis area may be expected to help obtain their clinical site/preceptor as you are familiar with the medical facilities in your area.
 Faculty will offer assistance with lists of clinical sites/preceptors that have been credentialed in the student's area. - c.
 The designated faculty within each Concentration must approve any site or preceptor requests for the clinical assignment prior to the initiation of contractual arrangements by The University of Tennessee Health Science Center. - 2.
 All clinical sites must have a duly executed contract with The University of Tennessee Health Science Center prior to starting clinical experiences in the site.
-These contracts are program specific within a college. - a.
-Depending on the concentration, students will be assigned clinical preceptors and sites.
+These contracts are program-specific within a college. - a.
+Students will be assigned clinical preceptors and sites.
 You will receive instructions from the DNP Clinical Coordinator on how to initiate your clinical courses in ProjectConcert (our clinical tracking system for nurse practitioner students; NA students use Typhon). - b.
-If you are initiating your clinical site/preceptor, start the process at least 3, but preferably 6 months prior to the date you want to start your clinical experiences. - c.
+If you are initiating a new clinical site/preceptor, start the process at least 3, but preferably 6 months prior to the date you want to start your clinical experiences. - c.
 Do not assume that previous sites listed in ProjectConcert have current contracts.
 Affiliation agreements change frequently as practices are bought by larger institutions or change hands.
-If you find a site or preceptor who will accept you for clinical placement, contact your faculty who will contact the Clinical Coordinator (901-448-2810 or regeorg13@uthsc.edu) to verify that the CON has a current, valid contract with that site. - 3.
-If a student is requesting placement at a new clinical site that does not have a current contract, a contract must be initiated at least 3 6 months prior to the semester start date.
+If you find a site or preceptor who you would like to recommend for clinical, contact your faculty, who will contact the Clinical Coordinator (901-448-2810 or regorg13@uthsc.edu) to verify that the CON has a current, valid contract with that site.

+- 3. If a student is requesting placement at a new clinical site that does not have a current contract, a contract must be initiated at least 3 6 months prior to the semester start date. - a.
+Contracts often take a minimum of 3-6 months to negotiate.